THE SUNDAY TIMES AND INTERNATIONAL BESTSELLER

 For Eddy, this meant negotiating with the volatile guards in the medical barracks.
 For Friedel, it meant avoiding the Nazis' barbaric medical experiments.
 As the end of the war approached and the Russian Army drew closer, the last Nazis fled, taking many prisoners with them, including Friedel.
 Eddy hid under a pile of old clothes and stayed behind.
 Finding a notebook and pencil, he began to write with furious energy about his experiences.

-Last Stop Auschwitz is an extraordinary account of life as a prisoner, a near real-time record of the daily struggle to survive but also of the flickering moments of joy Eddy and Friedel found in each other - passing notes through the fence, sometimes stealing a brief embrace.
+Last Stop Auschwitz is an extraordinary account of life as a prisoner, a near real-time record of the daily struggle to survive but also of the flickering moments of joy Eddy and Friedel found in each other.
 Documenting the best and the worst of humanity, it is a unique and timeless story that reminds us of what we as humans are capable of, but that there is hope, even in Hell.
-Thought to be the only complete book written within Auschwitz itself, it will linger with you long after the final page has been turned.

 Never have I had to stop reading and sit and stare at the wall - the words of Eddy dug deep into my heart, and I felt a physical pain as I connected to his suffering and the suffering of others he described...
 How much I learned from this brave man.